jorge13mtb/Bowling_game_algorithm/README.md

-Bowling game algorithm
+Bowling game algorithm on Ruby

-Jorge Chavarría
+By Jorge Chavarría - 2013
-Ruby